intellij-rust/intellij-rust/README.md

 ## Contributing

 You're encouraged to contribute to the plugin in any form if you've found any issues or missing functionality that you'd want to see.
-In order to get started and to learn about plugin architecture check out [CONTRIBUTING.md] guide.
+Check out [CONTRIBUTING.md] to learn how to setup the project and [ARCHITECTURE] to understand the high level structure of the code base.
 Good first bugs are tagged with [up-for-grab].

 [intellij-rust.github.io]: https://intellij-rust.github.io/docs/
 [up-for-grab]: https://github.com/intellij-rust/intellij-rust/labels/up%20for%20grab
 [CONTRIBUTING.md]: CONTRIBUTING.md
+[ARCHITECTURE.md]: ARCHITECTURE.md
 [TeamCity]: https://teamcity.jetbrains.com/repository/download/IntellijIdeaPlugins_Rust_CurrentIdea_TestsRust/.lastSuccessful/intellij-rust-0.1.0.%7Bbuild.number%7D.zip
 [toml]: toml/